DPANET/AxisGear/README.txt

-﻿# Axis Gear
+﻿Axis Gear

-### This app requires Homey SW release 5.0.0 or higher

-This app adds support for the Zigbee Smart Home devices made by [Axis Gear].
+This app adds support for Axis Gear devices through Zigbee protocol, the app controls gear device on/off, level control, events and battery level.

 Note: as of current firmware, battery reporting is different when connected to AD/DC power, full battery will be reported @ 33%.

-## Supported Languages:
-* English